-Our sky in Wairarapa is so dark that the Milky Way, our galaxy, arches from horizon to horizon.
+Our sky in Wairarapa is so dark that the Milky Way, our galaxy, is visible from horizon to horizon.
 We experience the sky as our ancestors did thousands of years before the invention of artificial light.
 With so many stars, it is easy to get lost.
-Before astronomical observatories were invented, to make sense of the sky, people built henges, just like ours.
-Bob Adam, the surveyor in charge of alignment spent a thousand hours to perfectly align every lintel and every pillar to the stars in New Zealand, to the Maori asterisms; to make sure that every solstice and equinox you will see the Sun rising and setting precisely from the heel stones.
+Before astronomical observatories were invented, to make sense of the sky, people built henges, just like Stonehenge Aotearoa, which is unique in New Zealand.

 See their website for tour details, bookings, current opening hours and special events.
 Private tours are available at any time by arrangement.